Mr-Kittyhawk/Mr-Kittyhawk/README.md

 ## Technical Artist who likes making the Common Language Runtime go brrrrrrrrrr

-> Technical Artist - "Not good enough to be an artist or programmer." ~ Keith Guerrette, former lead visual effects artist @ Naughty Dog
+> Technical Artist - "Not quite good enough to be an artist, not quite good enough to be a programmer." <br/>
+> ~ Keith Guerrette, former lead visual effects artist @ Naughty Dog

 <br/>